Max Holloway: Interim Featherweight Champion and unification

+Featherweight Champion and pursuit of Lightweight gold

 On October 4, 2017, Holloway revealed that he had signed a new multi-fight deal with UFC.
 Holloway was expected to face Frankie Edgar on December 2, 2017, at UFC 218; however, on November 8, 2017, Edgar withdrew from the card due to injury and was replaced by José Aldo.
-Holloway won the fight via TKO in the third round and retained the UFC Featherweight belt.
+Holloway won the fight via TKO in the third round and defended the UFC Featherweight belt.

-2018

 The bout with Edgar was rescheduled and was expected to take place on March 3, 2018, at UFC 222.
 However, it was announced on February 3, 2018, that Holloway had been forced to pull out of the bout due to a leg injury.

 On April 1, 2018, Holloway was announced as a late replacement for the injured Tony Ferguson in a fight for the vacant undisputed UFC Lightweight Championship at UFC 223 against Khabib Nurmagomedov to be held on April 7, 2018.
 If victorious, Holloway would be only the second fighter (behind Conor McGregor) in UFC history to hold titles in two different divisions simultaneously.
 Holloway, who had no fight scheduled and was not in a training camp, accepted the fight with only six days to prepare.
 On April 6, as he was due to weigh in, Holloway was pulled from the card by New York State Athletic Commission doctors due to the severity of his short-notice weight cut.
 The bout continued with Al Iaquinta as a last minute replacement for Holloway.

 Holloway was then scheduled to defend his UFC Featherweight Championship title on July 7, 2018, at UFC 226 against Brian Ortega.
 However, on July 4, Holloway was pulled from the fight due to "concussion like symptoms".

 For his second title defense, Holloway faced Brian Ortega in the main event at UFC 231 in Toronto, Canada on December 8, 2018.
 Holloway won the fight via TKO at the end of fourth round by doctor stoppage.
 This win earned him the Fight of the Night and Performance of the Night awards.
 Holloway broke the record for most significant strikes in one fight with 290, broke the record for landing 134 of those significant strikes in a round, and set the record for most victories in UFC featherweight history with fifteen.
+Holloway would later surpass his own significant strike records against Calvin Kattar at UFC on ABC 1.